Doing Business with Omnitrans

 We are committed to providing an equal opportunity for all business enterprises to participate in our purchasing and contracting activities.

-It is the bidder’s/proposer’s responsibility to ensure that the most complete and current version of the solicitation, including addenda, has been downloaded.
-Please note: Contractors/Vendors are solely responsible for maintaining up to date and accurate information.
-Vendors may edit their profile at any time.
+It is the bidder’s/proposer’s responsibility to ensure that the most complete and current version of the solicitation, including the addenda, has been downloaded.
+Please note: Contractors/Vendors are solely responsible for maintaining up-to-date and accurate information.
+Vendors may edit their profiles at any time.